 Usually the students find the faculty.
 Fox Chase looks for students with sufficient motivation to actively seek summer research opportunities.
-The student should start with our list of participating faculty members or by looking over the research areas.
+The student should start with our list of participating faculty members or by looking over the research programs.
 The student should contact one or more faculty members (based on the Fox Chase Campus) about summer research possibilities.
-Often the student is asked to interview at Fox Chase, and it is reasonable for the student to interview in more than one lab.
+Often the student is asked to interview at Fox Chase.
+It is reasonable for the student to interview in more than one lab.

 How are the awards decided?

 The committee that ranks the awards is comprised of several faculty representing the breadth of research carried out at Fox Chase.
 All components of the nomination package are weighed in the evaluation process.
 Awards are usually made by mid-April.

 There are alternatives for undergraduate students to be involved in summer research.
 The student can volunteer or be hired as a summer assistant.
 Students are highly encouraged to review the research areas and contact faculty whose research interests them.
 In general, students are more successful at finding positions by contacting faculty directly.
 Some students do, however, gain summer laboratory opportunities through the volunteer office or through human resources.